-- Somfy SA or any other Group company during the last three years; - Is not a significant customer, supplier or banker of Somfy SA or its Group, or for which Somfy SA or its Group represents a significant share of his/her business activity; - Is not a significant shareholder of Somfy SA; - Is not closely related to a Director or major shareholder; - Has not been a statutory auditor of Somfy SA over the past three years.
+- Is not and has not been an employee or executive corporate officer of Somfy SA or any other Group company during the last three years; - Is not a significant customer, supplier or banker of Somfy SA or its Group, or for which Somfy SA or its Group represents a significant share of his/her business activity; - Is not a significant shareholder of Somfy SA; - Is not closely related to a corporate officer or major shareholder; - Has not been a statutory auditor of Somfy SA over the past three years.

 In light of these criteria, the Supervisory Board considered that Paule Cellard, Valérie Pilcer, and Michel Rollier qualified as independent members.
-The Board noted that there was no business relationship between the independent members and Somfy SA.
+The Board noted that there was no business relationship between the independent members and Somfy Group.

 Paule Cellard provides Somfy Group with international experience in the fields of finance and risk monitoring and compliance.
 Valérie Pilcer provides Somfy Group with experience in the fields of finance and risk monitoring.
-Michel Rolier provides Somfy Group with industrial and international experience gained with the Michelin Group particularly in the fields of finance, strategy and marketing.
+Michel Rollier provides Somfy Group with industrial and international experience gained with the Michelin Group particularly in the fields of finance, strategy and marketing.

 The other members of the Supervisory Board are members of the family and therefore have a family code of ethics, which reinforces the shared respect for the shareholders' agreement.
 Moreover, their own individual substantial investment naturally motivates their long-term commitment to the Group, their aim being the creation of value on a sustainable basis for all the stakeholders of Somfy SA.